Mutineers' Moon: Prologue

-The book begins with a prologue recording a mutiny aboard the planetoid-sized Utu-class starship of the Fourth Imperium (a more-than-55,000-year-old technologically advanced multi-star system empire), the Dahak, led by its Chief of Engineering, the ambitious and psychopathic Captain Anu and Commander Inanna.
-Anu's reason for mutiny is to lead his followers to refuge on a planet where presumably the genocidal wrath of the "Achuultani", a mysterious alien race that periodically exterminates all intelligent life it can find, which has also destroyed the previous three Imperiums and the dinosaurs, will pass over them.
+The book begins with a mutiny aboard the planetoid-sized Utu-class starship Dahak of the Fourth Imperium, a technologically advanced multi-star system empire more than 55,000 years old.
+The mutiny is led by its ambitious and psychopathic Chief of Engineering, Captain Anu, and Commander Inanna.
+Anu intends to take his followers to a planet where they can survive the genocidal attacks of the "Achuultani", a mysterious alien race that periodically exterminates intelligent life and has already destroyed the previous three Imperiums and the dinosaurs.